rust-lang/rust/text/0000-change-doc-default-urls.md

 # Detailed design
 [design]: #detailed-design

+https://doc.rust-lang.org/ will be updated to have a heading with a drop-down that allows you to select between different versions of the docs.
+It will also display a message when looking at older documentation.

 https://doc.rust-lang.org/ should issue a redirect to https://doc.rust-lang.org/RELEASE, where RELEASE is the latest stable release, like `1.14.0`.

-Part of the release process will be updating this redirect.
+The exact details will be worked out before this is 'stabilized' on doc.rust-lang.org;
+only the general approach is presented in this RFC.

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this